-The posters will be displayed during the Spring Scientific Meeting in London on 14th March 2020 and judged for the BES Poster Prize and award of £500.
+Due to COVID-19, this year the posters will be displayed during the Regional Meeting in Stratford upon Avon on 20th and 21st November 2020 and judged for the BES Poster Prize and award of £500.
 This is an award for the best presentation of a research project.
 Any registered dentist undertaking or having completed a postgraduate research project is eligible.
 The principal author will be entitled to registration for the Meeting at a reduced rate.
 Details of the size and location of the Poster Boards etc will be sent to you on receipt of your abstract.

 A structured Abstract of not more than 400 words should be given that details the aim of the work, what was done, the result and the conclusion(s).
 Use single spacing and embolden the Abstract headings as indicated below.